Kathmandu Valley: Present

 This valley hosts a UNESCO World Heritage Site with seven preserved locations: the centers of the three primary cities, Kathmandu Hanuman Dhoka, Patan Durbar Square and Bhaktapur Durbar Square, the two most important Buddhist stupas, Swayambhunath and Boudhanath and two famous Hindu shrines, Pashupatinath temple and Changu Narayan.
 In 2003, UNESCO listed the sites as being "endangered" out of concern for the ongoing loss of authenticity and the outstanding universal value of the cultural property.
 The endangered status was lifted in 2007.

 In the past, Tibetan Buddhist Masters including Marpa, Milarepa, Rwa Lotsava, Ras Chungpa, Dharma Swami, XIII Karmapa, XVI Karmapa and several others visited and travelled in the Kathmandu Valley.
 However, the largest group of Tibetans came in the 1960s.
 Many settled around the Swayambhunath and Boudhanath Stupas.
 Many other famous Lamas known throughout the world have their Buddhist monasteries and centers in the Kathmandu Valley.

 The 1500-year history of funerary architecture in the valley provides some of the finest examples of stone architecture found in the subcontinent.
 A caitya is placed in almost all courtyards in cities like Patan.
 Stone inscriptions in the Kathmandu Valley are important sources for the history of Nepal.

 Demographics

 Kathmandu Valley has total population of 2,996,341.

 Kathmandu (National Capital Area)

-It is proposed to Government of Nepal to develop Kathmandu valley as a separate national capital territory and not a part of Bagmati Province.
+In 2015, the Government of Nepal proposed to develop Kathmandu valley as a separate national capital territory and not a part of Bagmati Province.